luphord/longstaff_schwartz/README.rst

 A Python implementation of the Longstaff-Schwartz linear regression algorithm for the evaluation of call rights and American options.

+* Seminal paper: **Francis A. Longstaff, Eduardo S. Schwartz**, *Valuing American Options by Simulation: A Simple Least-Squares Approach* (The Review of Financial Studies) (2001) Vol 14, No 1, pp. 113-147
 * Documentation: https://longstaff-schwartz.readthedocs.io
 * Free software: MIT license